voxic/ha-editor/README.md

 # ha-editor
-A web-based editor for homeassistant based on the Monaco editor.
+A web-based editor for home assistant based on the Monaco editor.

 ## Getting Started

-The editor is made to be run on the same system as homeassistant and presented as a panel inside of the webpage of homeassistant.
+The editor is made to be run on the same system as home assistant and presented as a panel inside of the webpage of home assistant.

 Discussion at:
 https://community.home-assistant.io/t/web-based-editor/32051